ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTPF
-Finally, we took a look at a topic model which is not primarily interested in the topics, but rather in their ability to collaborative filtering in order to better recommend users unseen documents.
+Finally, we take a look at a topic model which is not primarily interested in the topics, but rather in their ability to collaborative filtering in order to better recommend users unseen documents.

 # Advanced Material
 ###Hyperparameters